SRCH2/srch2-ngn/documentation/docs-for-review/index.md

 This method will be executed by background threads.
 So in order to update the user interface of your application, the search results must be passed to the UI thread.
-Here we assume you are familiar with how a [*android.widget.BaseAdapter*](http://developer.android.com/reference/android/widget/BaseAdapter.html) works to populate a [*android.widget.ListView*](http://developer.android.com/reference/android/widget/ListView.html).
+Here we assume you are familiar with how an [*android.widget.BaseAdapter*](http://developer.android.com/reference/android/widget/BaseAdapter.html) works to populate an [*android.widget.ListView*](http://developer.android.com/reference/android/widget/ListView.html).
-Familiarity with how to communicate with the UI thread via a [*android.os.Handler*](http://developer.android.com/reference/android/os/Handler.html) is also helpful, but you can read more about it on the [Android developer
+Familiarity with how to communicate with the UI thread via an [*android.os.Handler*](http://developer.android.com/reference/android/os/Handler.html) is also helpful, but you can read more about it on the [Android developer